 The deficit in the Food Service Special Revenue Fund is due to the application of generally accepted accounting principles, as well as a failure to adequately fund this program.
 The School District is currently monitoring its financial condition and has implemented the point of sale system, eliminated ala carte items, and raised lunch prices to increase revenues and reduce spending.
-In addition, the School District eliminated 4 assistant cook positions, one elementary cook position and one high school cook position.
+In addition, the School District has entered into an agreement with the Nutrition Group to provide food services to the School District for K-12.